 You cannot drink the water in Mexico City or anywhere in Mexico for that matter.
 Although the water in Mexico is purified at the source, it often gets contaminated en route to your tap.

 The risk of getting very sick from congesting contaminated water is very high so this is simply not worth the risk.
 Most hotels will leave a couple of bottles of water in your room each day.

 Some have potable water on-site.
-If they do, there will be signs notifying you as such.
+If they do, there will be signs saying “agua potable”.

 It is a good idea to purchase a reusable water bottle like a Life Straw.
 These keep your water cool throughout the day and help you minimize plastic waste.

 Just purchase large, multi-liter water bottles from Oxxo, 7/11, or Mexican supermarkets.
 Then, keep it in your hotel fridge and top up your reusable bottle each day.